 Rediscover and reconnect with friends and family in the wide-open spaces of Kamloops.
 Immerse within nature and find uncrowded trails right in the city or the open water on surrounding lakes.
 Here are the top 5 things to do in Kamloops this summer.

-Hit the greens and enjoy the wide-open spaces at 1 of 10 Kamloops golf courses.
+Hit the greens and enjoy the wide-open spaces at one of 10 Kamloops golf courses.
 Tee-off with Kamloops Lake in the background at award-winning Tobiano Golf, or golf amongst the hoodoos and South Thompson River at Rivershore Estates & Golf Links.
 Each course offers a unique play that any golfer will admire.
 Our friends at Golf Kamloops can assist with any bookings or inquiries for future trip planning.

-Cast a line on trophy stillwater at 100+ lakes within a one-hour drive of Kamloops.
+Cast a line on trophy still water at 100+ lakes within a one-hour drive of Kamloops.
 Lakes are stocked by Freshwater Fisheries Society of BC and the most commonly caught fish is the Rainbow Trout.
 Choose to fish off the dock at Paul Lake Provincial Park, Edith Lake, or Lac le Jeune Provincial Park if you don’t have your own boat.

-Grab your stand up paddleboard or kayak and hit the water at Paul Lake Provincial Park or Lac le Jeune Provincial Park.
-Rent a stand-up paddleboard with a lesson from Paddle Surfit, and glide across the crystal clear water of Heffley Lake – just 30 minutes north of Kamloops.
+Grab your stand-up paddleboard or kayak and hit the water at Paul Lake Provincial Park or Lac le Jeune Provincial Park.
+Rent a stand-up paddleboard with a lesson from Paddle Surfit, and glide across the crystal-clear water of Heffley Lake – just 30 minutes north of Kamloops.
 If you're looking for a fast-paced adventure, visit Bruker Marina on Kamloops Lake.
 They offer rentals for pontoon boats, jet skis, and more.

 When visiting Kamloops and the Thompson-Okanagan region, please be a responsible visitor.